-Service Delivery Met hod (check each that applies):

-Participant -directed as specified in Appendix E

-✓ Provider m anaged

-ervice may be provided by (check each that applies): ponsible Person

-Relative

-Legal Guar dian

-Provider Specificatio ns:

-Provider Category Provider Type Title

-Agency Electronic Communication Equipment and Monitoring Company

-Appendix C: Pa rticipant Services

-C-1/C -3: Provider Specifications for Service

-Service Type: O Service Name: A ther Service Assistive Technology

-Provider Category:

-Agency ~

-Provider Type:

-Provider Qualification ation Equipment and Monitoring Company

-License (specify)

-•

-The monitoring agency must be capable of simultaneously responding to multiple signals for help from clients' PERS equipment.
-The monitoring agency's equipment must include a primary receiver, a stand-by information retrieval system and a separate telephone service, a stand-by receiver, a stand-by back up power supply, and a telephone line monitor.
-The primary receiver and back-up receiver must be independent and interchangeable.
-The clock printer must print out the time and date of the emergency signal, the PERS client's Medical identification code (PIC) and the emergency code that indicates whether the signal is active, passive, or a responder test.
-The telephone line monitor must give visual and audible signals when an incoming telephone line is disconnected for more than 10 seconds.
-The monitoring agency must maintain detailed technical and operations manuals that describe PERS elements including PERS equipment installation, functioning and testing; emergency response protocols; and record keeping and reporting procedures.
+Service Delivery Met hod (check each that applies): ☐ Participant- ✓ Provider ma directed as specified in Appendix E anaged Legally Res ervice may be provided by (check each that applies): ponsible Person Legal Guard Provider Specification - Provider Category Agency Provider Type Title Electronic Communication Equipment and Monitoring Company rticipant Services -3: Provider Specifications for Service Service Type: O ther Service Assistive Technology Provider Category: Agency Provider Type: Electronic Communic Provider Qualificatio License (specify) Certificate (spec ify): equipment.
+The system and a sepa monitor.
+The pri must print out the emergency code must give visual monitoring agence. gency must be capable of simultaneously responding to multiple signals for help from clients' PERS monitoring agency's equipment must include a primary receiver, a stand-by information retrieval arate telephone service, a stand-by receiver, a stand-by back up power supply, and a telephone line mary receiver and back-up receiver must be independent and interchangeable.
+The clock printer time and date of the emergency signal, the PERS client's Medical identification code (PIC) and the that indicates whether the signal is active, passive, or a responder test.
+The telephone line monitor and audible signals when an incoming telephone line is disconnected for more than 10 seconds.
+The try must maintain detailed technical and operations manuals that describe PERS elements including installation, functioning and testing; emergency response protocols; and record keeping and DMH Contract.
+Verification of Provi Entity Responsi Regional Offices Frequency of Ve ble for Verification: rticipant Services C-1/C- 3: Service Specification